Utility Shaders - Arnold for Cinema4d

 Switch

 Info: The following setup can be used in extreme situations if you need more than 20 inputs.
 This example demonstrates selecting inputs from two switch nodes (switch_01 and switch_02).
 You need a third switch node (main_switch) to control which of your switches are active.
-The integer input (user_data_int in this example) is connected to a divide and a modulo node, both have a divisor of 20 (the size of a switch node).
-The divide node is responsible to select the active switch, so connected to the main switch.
-The modulo node is responsible to select the input of the active switch, so connected to all other switch nodes.
+The integer input (user_data_int in this example) is connected to a divide and a modulo node, both of which have a divisor of 20 (the size of a switch node).
+The divide node is responsible for selecting the active switch, which is connected to the main switch.
+The modulo node is responsible for selecting the input of the active switch, so it is connected to all other switch nodes.